 - (1) Includes 29,163 shares of common stock and 437,502 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of January 4, 2006. - Includes 129,568 shares of common stock and 361,504 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of January 4, 2006.
-Consists of options to purchase shares of common stock that are currently exercisable within 60 days of January 4, 2006. - Includes 45,500 shares of common stock and 44,564 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of January 4, 2006. - Mr. Flynn is the Vice President of Lexington Equity Partners II, Inc., the general partner of Hampshire Equity Partners II, L.P., and is deemed to beneficially own the shares of common stock held by Hampshire Equity Partners (as defined in footnote 6 below).
-Mr. Flynn has disclaimed beneficial ownership of the shares of common stock held by Hampshire Equity Partners. - Hampshire Equity Partners refers to Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman D.B.
-II, LP and Hampshire Equity Partners Cayman II, LP.
-Hampshire Equity Partners II, L.P. currently owns 6,762,933 shares of our common stock, which includes 66,612 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of January 4, 2006, and is offering to sell 1,018,652 shares in this offering.
+Consists of options to purchase shares of common stock that are currently exercisable within 60 days of January 4, 2006. - (4) Includes 45,500 shares of common stock and 44,564 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of January 4, 2006. - (5) Mr. Flynn is the Vice President of Lexington Equity Partners II, Inc., the general partner of Hampshire Equity Partners II, L.P., and is deemed to beneficially own the shares of common stock held by Hampshire Equity Partners (as defined in footnote 6 below).
+Mr. Flynn has disclaimed beneficial ownership of the shares of common stock held by Hampshire Equity Partners. - (6) Hampshire Equity Partners refers to Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman D.B.
+II, LP and Hampshire Equity Partners Cayman II, L.P.
+Hampshire Equity Partners II, L.P. turrently owns 6,762,933 shares of our common stock, which includes 66,612 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of January 4, 2006, and is offering to sell 1,193,652 shares in this offering.
 Hampshire Equity Partners Cayman D.B.
 II, L.P. currently owns 1,115,296 shares of our common stock and is offering to sell 167,989 shares in this offering.
+Hampshire Equity Partners Cayman II, L.P. currently owns 1,115,296 shares of our common stock and is offering to sell 13,399 shares in this offering.
 Hampshire Equity Partners Cayman II, L.P. currently owns 22,306 shares of our common stock and is offering to sell 3,359 shares in this offering.
-Lexington Equity Partners II, L.P. is the general partner of Hampshire Equity Partners II, L.P. texington Equity Partners Cayman II, L.P. is the general partner of each of Hampshire Equity Partners Cayman D.B.
-II, LP and Hampshire Equity Partners Cayman II, L.P.
-The general partner of each of Lexington Equity Partners II, L.P. and Lexington Equity Partners Cayman II, L.P. is Lexington Equity Partners II, Inc., which has ultimate voting and investment control over the shares of our common stock held by Hampshire Equity Partners.
-Tracey Rudd, an employee of an affiliate of Hampshire Equity Partners, is the President of Lexington Equity Partners II, Inc. and Mr. Flynn, one of our directors, is the Vice President of Lexington Equity Partners II, Inc. The address for each of Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman II, L.P is 520 Madison Avenue, New York, New York 10022.
+Lexington Equity Partners II, L.P. is the general partner of each of Hampshire Equity Partners Cayman II, L.P. the general partner of each of Hampshire Equity Partners Cayman II, L.P. and Lexington Equity Partners Cayman II, L.P. is Lexington Equity Partners II, Inc., which has ultimate voting and investment control over the shares of our common stock held by Hampshire Equity Partners.
+Tracey Rudd, an employee of an affiliate of Hampshire Equity Partners II, Inc., which has ultimate voting and investment Control over the shares of our directors, is the Vice President of Lexington Equity Partners II, Inc. The address for each of Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman D.B.
+II, LP and Hampshire Equity Partners II, Inc., New York, New York 10022.